hardisj/erinsaudiocorner/content/english/driveunits/SBAcoustics_SB17CAC35-4.md

 # Bottom Line

 **T/S Parameters and Linear Excursion:**
-* One-way linear excursion measured approximately 8.5mm for this test sample.
-To date, this is the longest linear stroke midwoofer in this size class I measured.
+* One-way linear excursion measured approximately 2.8mm for this test sample.
+This is very low for a midwoofer and indicates this particular drive unit is best served as a midrange.
+I'd be leery of pushing this below 80Hz (as a starting point).

 <br>

 **Frequency Response:**
-* The average sensitivity is on the higher side of typical, measured at about 88.7dB from 300Hz to 1000Hz.
+* The average sensitivity is quite high, measured at about 89.1dB from 300Hz to 1000Hz.
-* On-axis response linearity is ±1.5dB within 60-2.0k Hz.
+* On-axis response linearity is ±1.5dB within 80-2.8k Hz.
-* On-axis response linearity is ±3.0dB within 47-2.7k Hz.
+* On-axis response linearity is ±3.0dB within 54-4.1k Hz.
-* Breakup is kept to within 7dB of the mean SPL and spread out over 3-4kHz as opposed to having a single large breakup mode.
-I think this is quite good.
+* Breakup is really nice; pushed a couple octaves above the typical low-pass crossover for a speaker this size.
+That said, it does hit about +12dB over the mean but not until 10kHz.
 * Off-axis response shows nice linearity until about 3kHz but will likely be crossed over around 2kHz to keep from entering the directional (beaming) area.

 <br>

 **Distortion and Compression:**
-* At 99dB the THD is below 1% above ~100Hz *except* for the peaking in distortion ~1kHz (likely due to surround/cone edge compliance; evidenced by the dip in on-axis response).
-* At 99dB, below 100Hz the THD increases from 1% to 3% at 60Hz.
-* Max SPL measures nicely at 101.9dB @ 1m; limited by compression at ~900Hz in "typical" fashion (80Hz to 1600Hz).
+* Midrange distortion (>200Hz) is really something to behold.  -50dB from the fundamental (about 0.30% THD) at 100dB.
+Very, *very* clean midrange.
+Of course, the downside to this is the lower frequency distortion which increases drastically below 100Hz as you apply more voltage to the speaker.
+* Max SPL measures nicely at 100.9dB when running the "typical" bandpass region of 80Hz to 1600Hz.
+The compression is the limiting factor here.
+Curiously, when opened up from 40Hz to 3.2kHz the max SPL is still the same, *however*, the distortion significantly increases.
+Very interesting to see this.
+And additional proof that this drive unit should not be crossed low as to avoid distortion below 200Hz.

 <br><br>

-Quite a long linear throw midwoofer with relatively high sensitivity which would be excellent for 2-way applications running in to the lower frequencies that most woofers this size simply can't play cleanly.
-The peaking distortion around 1kHz doesn't necessarily concern me because, frankly, I can't say if it's a legitimate problem or not without finding some way to A/B this.
-Still, even at 99dB, it's around 2% in level vs the fundamental and I would imagine would be reasonably innocuous.
-Though, this is conjecture and not fact.

-One of my favorite midwoofers.
-I've used it myself a few times and always marveled at the performance.
-And it sure is pretty if you wanna build a clear acrylic enclosure.
+With the relatively high sensitivity, low linear excursion and the various distortion data I have provided (HD, IMD and Multitone) all indicating high levels of low frequency distortion at higher volumes, it seems evident this drive unit should be relegated to midrange duty as opposed to being crossed low in a 2-way system.
+The midrange distortion numbers on this speaker are incredible.
+Though, as the IMD data indicates, a high-pass filter nearing Fs (44Hz), the midrange "cleanliness" goes out the window.

+Personally, I'd like to see this used in a 3-way design but then at that point the larger diameter requires a lower crossover point to the tweeter which creates some issues.
+The flip side is to use this in a bookshelf monitor for nearfield listening or for farfield listening, crossed above 80Hz or so to a subwoofer(s).

+As an aside, I see [Madisound sells a 5-inch version](https://www.madisoundspeakerstore.com/approx-5-woofers/sb-acoustics-sb15cac30-4-5-ceramic-woofer-4-ohms/) of this speaker.
+I bet that is an excellent candidate for a midrange in a 3-way system.